 Kentuckiana Pride festival is hosted in June featuring a parade and festival with over 100 vendors.
 They also have a concert with two stages and music playing along the Waterfront Park until about 11 pm PLUS all the amazing LGBT bars are open with nightlife specials.

 It’s pretty cool that Louisville doesn’t just celebrate Pride once, they do it twice.
 The Louisville Pride Festival is in September.
 We were lucky enough to be in town to experience the 3rd annual celebration.
 It was cool to see bars and restaurants along Bardstown Road in the Highlands Neighborhood bring tables outside and decorated with Pride Flags.
-There were also booths to checkout from local business supporting the LGBTQ community.
+There were also booths to checkout from local businesses supporting the LGBTQ community.

 Kentucky Derby Festival